naylor-b/testflo/README.md

 arguments.

 So far, testflo has only been tested on linux and OS X with python 2.7.
-If you try it out and have any feedback, put it in the testflo issue tracker on bitbucket.
+If you try it out and have any feedback, submit it as an issue on github.